SystemsCyber/TruckCapeProjects/SocketCAN/README.md

     - Authentication is necessary for first command.
     - Currently, the password authentication process is built into the server.
     - The client does not accept or transfer the password.
 It would need to be encrypted if it did.
+* For the commands rxmsgs and txmsgs
+    - Data not transferred to server because it is used for packet dropping tests, mainly.
+    - Displays number of packets on server side for verification of the number of CAN messages received/transmitted.
+    - The received count displays the number of CAN messages that should be logged on the tcpCANClient.py side.
+    - The transmitted count displays the number of CAN messages that have been received to transmit on the CAN network.
+It shows the total count of messages that were received by the server, not the count that actually made it on the vehicle network.
+    - To get a count of a session, txon or rxon must first be used.
+At the end of the session, txoff or rxoff should be used, and rxmsgs or txmsgs will display the count of the last session.

 ### Setting Up